iron-fish/ironfish/README.md

       1. On the next screen, click `Process`.
       1. Once it finishes, add the `bin` folder containing `cc` to your PATH environment variable.
 1. Run `yarn install` from the root directory to install packages.
    - If `yarn install` fails with an error that includes "Failed to build cmake", you may need to first install cmake.
 For example, on macOS:
      1. Run `brew install cmake`, you'll need cmake version 3.15 or higher.

    - If `yarn install` fails with an error that includes "Could NOT find OpenSSL", you may need to first install OpenSSL and add an environment variable.
 For example, on macOS:
      1. Run `brew install openssl`
      1. Run `` export OPENSSL_ROOT_DIR=`brew --prefix openssl`  ``
      1. Run `yarn install` again.

+   - If `yarn install` fails with an error that includes "Error: not found: make", you may need to install C and C++ compilation tools.
+For example, on Ubuntu:
+      1. Run `apt install build-essential`

 ## Usage